TypesafeConfigOps/typesafeconfigops.github.io/index.md

 ```

 ### ConfigDefaultOps
-Import `TypesafeConfigOps.ConfigDefaultOps` allows to use default values for non existing paths in configuration.
+Import `TypesafeConfigOps.*` or `ConfigDefaultOps.*` allows using default values for non-existing paths in configuration.

 ```scala
 import TypesafeConfigOps.ConfigDefaultOps